CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Delete Command
 ### Delete event by index

+> Command: `list`
+- List all entries for deletion.

 > Command: `delete event 1`
-- Deletes `Register for MPE for modules` from the Events Active list and moves it to Bin.
+- Deletes `NDP 2016` from the Events Active list and moves it to Bin.

 ### Delete deadline by keyword
 > Command: `delete quiz`